 There’s only so much you can do design-wise with a CLI program, so naturally their layouts are rather similar.

 The default response structures are different too.
 Claude Code responds in single sentences, bullet points, and lists.
 Gemini CLI responds in longer paragraphs and short numbered lists.
 We found Claude’s format much more readable, especially when working from a small terminal window.
-These are products of the underlying models and finetuning.
-We asked Gemini to respond in bullet points, and it was able to adopt and remember that preference.
+These are products of the default system prompts.

 Reliability